- Contents

 Display your dataframe with selections activated.

-stores the selection data from the user.
-Selections can be accessed from theevent.selection
+on_selection="rerun", you've activated selections for the dataframe.selection_mode="multi_row"specifies the type of selections allowed (multiple rows, no columns).eventstores the selection data from the user.
+Selections can be accessed from theevent.selectionattribute.

 Display the selected data